dstackai/dstack/docs/docs/reference/cli/run.md

 Build policies:

-- `--use-build` – Use the build if available, otherwise fail
+[//]: # (- `--use-build` – Use the build if available, otherwise fail)
-- `--build` – Use the build if available, otherwise build first.
-Then run `commands`
+- `--build` – If the environment is not pre-built yet, pre-build it.
+If the environment is already pre-built, reuse it.
-- `--force-build` – Always build first, save the build, and run `commands`
+- `--force-build` – Force pre-building the environment, even if it has been pre-built before.

-- `--build-only` — Just create the build and save it
+[//]: # (- `--build-only` — Just create the build and save it)

 [//]: # (Tags should be dropped)